Riverscapes/tat-addin/docs/Help/Analysis/uncertainty-analysis-submenu/point-cloud-based/coincident-points-tool.md

 ---
-title: i.
-Coincident Points Tool
+title: Coincident Points Tool
+weight: 1
 ---

 The `Coincident Points Tool` takes a raw survey x,y,z file as input and searches it for occurrences when the same x,y location is surveyed multiple times.
 The tool outputs a shapefile that contains the x,y locations, the two different z measurements  and the difference between the z values.
 The difference between the z values can be used as an estimation for uncertainty at theses x, y locations At these locations raster values, such as slope and surface roughness, can be extracted and used to model the relationship between these external parameters and point uncertainty.